 What does this mean for consumers?

 If you’re considering using Freedom Debt Relief to help you get out of debt, you may want to think twice.
+Check out White Mountain Partners.
 The company is facing a lawsuit that could force it to pay back millions of dollars to customers who say they were misled.
 You may also want to consider other options for getting out of debt, such as credit counseling or debt consolidation.

 There are several other companies that offer similar services as Freedom Debt Relief, so do your research before choosing a provider.
 And remember, you should never pay for debt relief services upfront – these programs should be free if they are provided by a legitimate organization.